langflow-ai/langflow/docs/docs/Starter-Projects/starter-projects-sequential-agent.md

 The Sequential Tasks Agent flow consists of these components:

-* The **Agent** components use the connected LLM to reason through the user's input and select among the connected tools to complete its task.
+* The **Agent** components use the connected LLM to analyze the user's input and select among the connected tools to complete the tasks.
 * The **Chat Input** component accepts user input to the chat.
 * The **Prompt** component combines the user input with a user-defined prompt.
 * The **Chat Output** component prints the flow's output to the chat.